yvelikova/axway-open-docs/content/en/docs/central/connect-aws-gateway/_index.md

   the creation / deployment / publishing and subscriptions of the AWS API Gateway hosted APIs in one central location.
 ---
-{{< alert title="Note" color="primary" >}}The AWS API Gateway connectivity to AMPLIFY Central is currently available in an alpha review mode; current functionality and configuration may change before release.
-Therefore, this connectivity is available for trial use only and is not supported for production API management or connectivity.{{< /alert >}}

 ## Why do you want to connect AWS API Gateway and AMPLIFY Central?